 Mr. Davis generously provided each old man with a gift of tobacco, each old lady with fruit and each child with sweets.

 The workhouse later became Heath Hospital for the Chronic Sick, and then Tendring Meadows Nursing and Residential Home.
-At the time of writing (2000) it is lying disused.

 - Essex Record Office, Wharf Road Chelmsford CM2 6YT.
 Holdings include: Births (1839-1930); Baptisms (1907-30); Deaths (1839-1930); Creed registers (1889-1930) ; etc.